SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

     >>> The iPhone 4 screen is still 960.0 pixels high

-This example declares a constant called ``iPhone4``, and sets it to a ``Size`` struct initialized with the width and height of the iPhone 4's screen
+This example declares a constant called ``iPhone4``, and sets it to a ``Size`` instance initialized with the width and height of the iPhone 4's screen
 (which is 640 pixel wide, and 960 pixels tall).

 It then declares a variable called ``iPhone5``, and sets it to the current value of ``iPhone4``.
-Because ``Size`` is a structure, a new copy of the existing struct is made, and this new copy is assigned to ``iPhone5``.
+Because ``Size`` is a structure, a new copy of the existing instance is made, and this new copy is assigned to ``iPhone5``.
-``iPhone4`` and ``iPhone5`` may currently have the same width and height, but they are two completely different structs behind the scenes.
+``iPhone4`` and ``iPhone5`` may currently have the same width and height, but they are two completely different instances behind the scenes.

-Next, the ``height`` property of the ``iPhone5`` struct is amended to be the height of the iPhone 5's taller screen (which is 1,136 pixels tall).
+Next, the ``height`` property of ``iPhone5`` is amended to be the height of the iPhone 5's taller screen (which is 1,136 pixels tall).

 The two calls to ``println`` at the end of this example show that the ``height`` property of ``iPhone5`` has indeed changed to be ``1136.0``.
-However, the ``height`` property of the original ``iPhone4`` struct still has the old value of ``960.0``.
+However, the ``height`` property of the original ``iPhone4`` instance still has the old value of ``960.0``.

-When ``iPhone5`` is given the current value of ``iPhone4``, the *values* stored in ``iPhone4`` are copied into the new ``iPhone5`` struct.
+When ``iPhone5`` is given the current value of ``iPhone4``, the *values* stored in ``iPhone4`` are copied into the new ``iPhone5`` instance.
-The end result is two completely separate structs, which just happened to contain the same numeric values.
+The end result is two completely separate instances, which just happen to contain the same numeric values.
-Because they are separate structs, setting the height of ``iPhone5`` to ``1136.0`` doesn't affect the height value stored in ``iPhone4``.
+Because they are separate instances, setting the height of ``iPhone5`` to ``1136.0`` doesn't affect the height value stored in ``iPhone4``.